Mayor Suthers to lead public meeting on stormwater fee Oct. 3 at WCC

 Approved by City Council in late August at Suthers' urging, the plan is to establish a program starting in 2018 with sufficient funding to spend about $20 million annually on city-wide drainage control over a 20-year period.

-The cost would be covered by a fee of $5 a month for residential properties and $30 for all others.
+The cost would be covered by a fee on "all developed real property" in the city - of $5 a month for residential properties and $30 a monh per acre for all others.

 A previously approved project list includes (on the Westside) $4.4 million for Camp Creek.